Beta Estimation

 plot_beta_comparison.draw()

 Title: Comparison of beta estimates using monthly and daily data.
-The figure shows a time series of beta estimates using 5 years of monthly versus 3 years of daily data for Apple, Berkshire Hathaway, Microsoft, and Tesla.
+The figure shows a time series of beta estimates using five years of monthly versus three years of daily data for Apple, Berkshire Hathaway, Microsoft, and Tesla.
 The estimates based on longer periods of monthly data are smooth relative to the estimates based on daily data.
 However, the general trend and level is similar, irrespective of the choice of frequency.

-Figure 4: CAPM betas are computed using 5 years of monthly or 3 months of daily data.
+Figure 4: The figure shows the comparison of beta estimates using monthly and daily data.
+CAPM betas are computed using five years of monthly or three months of daily data.
 The two lines show the monthly estimates based on a rolling window for few exemplary stocks.

 name="beta",